Hat Rin: Fire shows

 Apart from the music and bars on the beaches of Hat Rin, a regular feature of the Hat Rin are the nightly fire shows put on by individuals at the Cactus and Drop-In Bars.
 Various individuals specialize in the arts of Poi and Staff, performing tricks to entertain the crowds.
 The firesticks are ropes twisted around sticks and soaked in diesel which, when burned, emits choking clouds of toxic stench.
 Many tourists are inspired by the shows and opt to take up daytime lessons before joining the evening fire shows.

 Pollution

 Hat Rin is polluted with litter, but given the constant parties, it is relatively clean.
 There are sewage works and the sewerage is not pumped into the sea.
 However, owing to the vast number of tourists frequently visiting the island to enjoy the Full Moon Party, the amount of trash is unbearable.
 The following day can be described as total carnage.
 Intoxicated travellers are sleeping off their hangover, whilst the beach is covered in plastic cups, bottles, and other plastic materials.

 Popular culture

-Hat Rin Beach has featured in many media such as the Danny Boyle film adaption of The Beach, The Backpacker by John Harris, and songs by The Klaxons and by S-Kay.
+Haad Rin Beach has featured in many media such as the Danny Boyle film adaption of The Beach, The Backpacker by John Harris, and songs by The Klaxons and by S-Kay.